DigitalsunrayMedia/cordova-plugin-stepcounter/README.md

 ## Known Issues

- - The service auto-start on device BOOT, even if START command has never been called
+ - The service auto-start on device BOOT, even if START command has never been called (Before version 1.0.0)
- - The service won't really stop even if STOP command is called (will auto-restart)
+ - The service won't really stop even if STOP command is called (Before version 1.0.0)
  - The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.
+(Before version 1.0.0)

 ## Changes in 1.0.0

-Added : Android safe background worker for local database synchronization (In order to handle Android 8.0 + background execution limits)
+ - Added : Android safe background worker for local database synchronization (In order to handle Android 8.0 + background execution limits)
-Replaced: Started background service with a bound service
+ - Replaced: Started background service with a bound service

 ## Changes in 0.0.4

-Added : Re-integrated support for getStepCount which return the step counted since app is started Added : Method getTodayStepsCount for an agregated steps count for all a day (uses offset and history to calculate) Fixed : Issue with phone rebooting in a middle of a day (causes negative steps for the day, due to step < offset)
+ - Added : Re-integrated support for getStepCount which return the step counted since app is started
+ - Added : Method getTodayStepsCount for an agregated steps count for all a day (uses offset and history to calculate)
+ - Fixed : Issue with phone rebooting in a middle of a day (causes negative steps for the day, due to step < offset)

 ## Changes in 0.0.3

-getHistory() and getStepCount() return parsed JSON objects.
+ - getHistory() and getStepCount() return parsed JSON objects.

 ## Changes in 0.0.2

-The StepCounterService is now automatically relaunched when killed (and after one hour for some 4.4.2 START_STICKY Service problem).
+ - The StepCounterService is now automatically relaunched when killed (and after one hour for some 4.4.2 START_STICKY Service problem).
-The StepCounterService should be automatically launched on device boot (using StepCounterBootReceiver)
+ - The StepCounterService should be automatically launched on device boot (using StepCounterBootReceiver)

 All the step counter data are saved in the "UserData" SharedPrefs, with the "pedometerData" key so we keep the step counting history JSON formatted ("day": {"offset": XXX,"steps": YYY}
 A new js function (for cordova) called getHistory() has been added to access the JSON formatted data containing step count history